 Evidence about diet and arthritis

-Tips for managing arthritis and diet
+Tips for managing your diet if you have arthritis

-Don’t cut whole food groups from your diet – for example, all dairy products – without talking to your doctor, as you may miss out on important vitamins and minerals.
+- don’t cut whole food groups from your diet – for example all dairy products – without talking to your doctor, as you may miss out on important vitamins and minerals

 - be aware – the symptoms of arthritis, particularly the inflammatory types, can change for no apparent reason.
 Don’t assume any improvement in your symptoms is due to what you eat or changes in your diet.
 Be guided by your health professional